jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 > Companies doesn't need static architectures.
 They need dynamic architectures based on independent and decoupled pieces to build end-to-end solutions for each moment.
 These architectures have to be end-to-end architectures and must be technology agnostic in order to be able to evolve easily according to business needs and the evolution of the technology itself.

-In this context, the term **Microfrontend** really begins to make sense
+In this context, the term **Microfrontend** really begins to make sense.
+In this post I'm not going to talk about technical implementations about Microfrontends (Zalando, DAZN, Ikea...) because I want to express my (logical) perspective about them.

 # Build products, not just "headless services"